udecode/plate/CONTRIBUTING.md

-# Contributing to slate-plugins-next
+# Contributing to slate-plugins

-Thanks for your interest in improving `slate-plugins-next`!
+Thanks for your interest in improving `slate-plugins`!
 We are a community-driven project and welcome contributions of all kinds: from discussion to documentation to bugfixes to feature improvements.